firebase/firebase-tools/docs/logout.md

 # logout

-Log the cli out of firebase
+Log the CLI out of Firebase

 ## Usage
 ```